The Sliding Door Maze

 The Java programming was done by Oriel Maximé, and it wasn’t just programming.
 Oriel also re-designed the maze so it now looks better than it did in the book.
 Oriel also has his own Java puzzles (not currently available anywhere) and he has a great puzzle game called “Binky,” which has about 60 levels of play.
 Unfortunately, Binky runs only on MS-DOS and it has never been published.
 The only reason I mention these items here is I keep telling Oriel he should do something with them.

-More about Oriel: here is his e-mail address and here is more information about him.
+More about Oriel: his e-mail address is orielmaxime@yahoo.com, and here is more information about him.
 At the bottom of that information page is a pointer to Vee-21, a puzzle he helped develop for Kadon.

-In October, 2005, Jorge Best, who lives in Dallas, Texas, created and programmed a series of new layouts.
-They are at this location on his site.
-Instead of sliding doors, his mazes have tunnels.
+In the introdution to his mazes, Jorge says he was inspired by the Sliding Door maze.
+Actually, his mazes are rather different.
+Instead of sliding doors, he has tunnels.
 When you travel over certain switches, certain tunnel entrances are opened and others are closed.
-What is really tricky is: at first you don’t know which switches control which entrances.
+And here’s the tricky part: at first you don’t know which switches control which entrances.
 That’s something you have to figure out.
 I myself had to resort to printing each maze then making notes before I could figure out what did what.

 Back to the home page